AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 “WE ARE PHARMACISTS NOT DRUG DEALERS”

-“When Walmart pharmacists have hesitated to fill legally written opioid prescriptions, they have often been subjected to state sanctions.
-The president of the Texas Medical Board threatened to issue “cease and desist orders” against pharmacists who “change amounts of opioids prescribed” or “override” a physician’s judgment, on grounds that doing so constitutes practicing medicine without a license.
 Wisconsin’s Board of Pharmacy threatened disciplinary action against a Walmart pharmacy because it “informed a local clinic that the Pharmacy would no longer fill controlled substance prescriptions from that clinic due to concerns of overprescribing.”
 Complaints against Walmart and its pharmacists for refusing to fill opioid prescriptions have been filed with or pursued by pharmacy boards in Alaska, Arkansas, Colorado, Idaho, Kansas, Maryland, Missouri, New Hampshire, Ohio, Oregon, Pennsylvania, Tennessee, and West Virginia.”

 “The Justice Department alleges Walmart isn’t rigorous enough in checking facially valid opioid prescriptions written by DEA-authorized physicians.
 If this is a problem, let the DEA propose specific regulations requiring pharmacies to conduct increased diligence before filling any opioid prescription.
 Before being adopted, costs and benefits of such regulations would be subjected to public scrutiny.
 These rules would require pharmacies to violate state law, and if adopted they would be enforceable under the Supremacy Clause.
 Until this happens, it’s a travesty to blame Walmart for complying with state law.”
 (1),(6)

-The DEA must acknowledge that it is not a crime to drive a significant distance for cancer treatment.
-In this matter, the DEA expressed their own idea, feelings, opinions about what is a criminal act.
-With argumentation, they can present their own points of view based on their individual reasons as well as from their individual experiences.
 Yet in this agency there were no medical examinations of any member of the public that drives many miles to seek treatment, to support a criminal act being a red flag is police cultured terminology.
-This act must fear us all that to drive many miles to seek care can give the government grounds to suspend the basic fundamental rights of freedom of movement.
+This act must fear us all, as it can give the government grounds to suspend the basic fundamental right to freedom of movement by requiring many miles to seek care.

-Again, the DEA expressed that numerous red flags that were highly indicative of abuse and diversion.
+Again, the DEA expressed that numerous red flags were highly indicative of abuse and diversion.
 What elements of a red flag support the statutory elements of probable cause?
 An opinion act that ‘red flags’ result in pharmacists acting in the usual course of professional practice is more of an abstract of the laws than the actual practice of the law.

 DOJ CRIMINALIZATION OF VALID PAIN PRESCRIPTIONS